mike-north/ember-octane-workshop/notes/17-create-chat-message.md

 </ChannelContainer>
 ```

-We now have a function available to `<ChannelFooter />`, either as `@createMessage` in the component's `.hbs` file or `this.args.createMessage` within the `.js` file, which when passed a string creates a new chat message for the current user, in the current channel.
+We now have a function available to `<ChannelFooter />`, either as `@createMessage` in the component's `.hbs` file or `this.args.createMessage` within the `.js` file which, when passed a string, creates a new chat message for the current user, in the current channel.

-Before we use it, let's stop and think about some other reasonable behavior we might want in this component
+Before we use it, let's stop and think about some other reasonable behavior we might want in this component:

 - The user should be able to "click" the "send" button to create the message, or `Cmd + Enter`
   - this is an indication that we probably want the "submitting" to happen via `<form>` and the `onsubmit` event.
 - The "send" button should be disabled unless the user actually types something in the message field
   - this is an indication that we need to keep track of the `<input>`'s value at all times, and create some derived state (`isDisabled`) based on it

-Let's care of the "disable send, if the message is blank" functionality first.
+Let's take care of the "disable send, if the message is blank" functionality first.
 Create a new file [`app/components/channel-footer.js`](`../app/components/channel-footer.js`)
-that contains
+that contains:

 ```js
 import Component from '@glimmer/component';